-Biodiesel?
-Renewable diesel?
-Enzymatic biodiesel?
-Renewable jet fuel?
-Or, more to the point, a combination of some or all?
-Here comes Neo — the neodiesel companies — brimming with technologies to create cleaner alternatives to a powerhouse fuel.
-They have all the performance, half the carbon, and a range of no-food feedstocks to choose from.
+It’s New, it’s Neo — the neodiesel companies — brimming with technologies to create cleaner alternatives to a powerhouse fuel.
+They have the performance, half the carbon, and a range of low-cost feedstocks to choose from.
 Now, neodiesel heads for Malaysia as a JV opens up ultra low-cost feedstocks with Benefuel’s ENSEL technology.
 From Malaysia have […]

 The company is active in three areas in biofuels: a.
 Traditional fermentation of cereal grains and sugar cane for the commercial production of bioethanol b.
 Traditional transesterification for the production of biodiesel from cereal and vegetable oils. c.
 Commercial scale cellulosic fuel production.
 Overall, the company has €7256 in sales, 24,000 employees and €1.365 in […]